TurquoisePenguin7/metadata_date_extract_from_images/README.md

 * Work on code clarity, it is a bit dirty, leave extra comments.
 * Work on help section
 * re-do readme
+* re-do the script, cause it is not working as intended and very messy.